GitAvi001/CI-CD-pipeline---Node-application/README.md

-# CI/CD pipeline using with Jenkins ,Github and DockerHub
+# CI/CD pipeline with Jenkins ,Github and DockerHub

 This repository contains code for setting up a Continuous Integration/Continuous Deployment (CI/CD) pipeline using Docker and Jenkins.
 This pipeline automates the process of building, testing, and deploying application with latest changes in the code.